 Where can you Take a Driving Safety Course?

-The driving safety course must be approved by the Texas Education Agency (TEA).
+The driving safety course must be approved by the Texas Department of Licensing and Regulation.
 The Court cannot recommend a driving safety school.
 The yellow pages of your local phone directory usually contain a list of state approved driving safety schools.